tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/README.5.rst

 Expressions, functions, and operators
 -------------------------------------

-Sphinx lets you use arbitrary arithmetic expressions both via SphinxQL and SphinxAPI, involving attribute values, internal attributes (document ID and relevance weight), arithmetic operations, a number of built-in functions, and user-defined functions.
+Manticore lets you use arbitrary arithmetic expressions both via ManticoreQL and ManticoreAPI, involving attribute values, internal attributes (document ID and relevance weight), arithmetic operations, a number of built-in functions, and user-defined functions.
 This section documents the supported operators and functions.
 Here's the complete reference list